FLC-QU-hep/CaloHadronic/README.md

 wget zenodo-link
 ```

-You can get the data needed to train the #PointsFM by running:
+You can get the data needed to train the PointCountFM by running:
 ```
 python pion-clouds/scripts/SF_arrays.py
 ```